reactioncommerce/example-storefront/docs/tracking-events.md

 ```

-## Tracking events inside a component and on page load
+## Add events on page load and inside a component

 ```js
 import React, { Component } from "react";